-If you work in Oregon, the federal Family Medical Leave Act (FMLA) and the Oregon Family Leave Act (OFLA) give you the right to take unpaid leave for pregnancy, childbirth, or parenting.
-The federal Pregnancy Discrimination Act (PDA) also prohibits your employer from discriminating against you because of your pregnancy, which may give you the right to take time off work in some cases.
-And, Oregon requires employers to provide paid sick leave to employees, which you can use while you are unable to work due to childbirth and pregnancy.
+If you're an expectant mother, you have other federal and state protections in Oregon.
+The federal Pregnancy Discrimination Act (PDA) prohibits your employer from discriminating against you because of your pregnancy, which might give you the right to take time off work in some cases.
+And, Oregon requires employers to provide paid sick leave to employees, which you can use while you're unable to work due to childbirth and pregnancy.

 There are two types of laws that might protect you if you need pregnancy leave: laws prohibiting pregnancy discrimination and laws that require pregnancy leave.

 For example, if your company lets employees take time off for illness or injuries, then it must allow pregnant employees to take the same time off when they are unable to work.
 Oregon has its own law prohibiting pregnancy discrimination, which works the same way.

 The Oregon Family Leave Act (OFLA) is similar to the federal FMLA, but it applies to more employees and provides more time off for parents.
 The OFLA covers employers with 25 or more employees (compared to employers with 50 employees under FMLA).
-And, employees are eligible for leave if they have worked at least 180 days for their employer, and at least 25 hours per week during the 180 days immediately before starting their leave.
+And, employees are eligible for leave if they've worked at least 180 days for their employer, and at least 25 hours per week during the 180 days immediately before starting their leave.

 Like the FMLA, the OFLA allows employees to take up to 12 weeks off per year.
 However, under the OFLA, employees who have taken a full 12 weeks off for pregnancy disability leave are entitled to additional time for parental leave, as explained below.